densh/scala-offheap/docs/04_allocators.md

 allocators for data that has to be permanently available throughout application lifetime.
 Regions provide much safer interface for temporary allocations.

+It is also important to remember that data collections returned by methods such as `map` or `filter` also need to be freed.
+In particular one shouldn't chain calls to those methods like `.filter(...).map(...)` since the intermediary result is guaranteed to cause a memory leak.

 ## Region allocators

 Region allocators are a family of semi-automatic memory allocators that are based upon